qweerwat/plants_and_animals/README.md

 ```
 $ python3 main.py
 ```
-then you would need to specify the size of the spawn field and number of creatures. (every spiece is a quarter of total number)
+then you would need to specify the size of the spawn field and number of creatures. (every spiece is a quarter of the total number)
 every action, such as fight or death, would be in the log:
 ```
 omni 303 ate prey 41